eduvpn/eduvpn-common/docs/src/api/functiondocs.md

   - `c` is the cookie that is passed for cancellation.
 To create a cookie, use the `CookieNew` function
-  - `gateway` is the gateway IP of the VPN
+  - `gateway` is the gateway IP of the VPN.
+You MAY calculate this with the `CalculateGateway` function
   - `readRxBytes` is a function that returns the current rx bytes of the VPN interface, this should return a `long long int` in c